 Of all the content management systems on the market, there’s one that has been raking in all the fame.
 WordPress started out as a blogging platform but now counts for 59% of all CMS usage on the internet.
 Cisco’s WebEx comes in second far behind at 12%.
-That is a very large margin; it shows us the state of the web, but also indicates future trends—namely: user experience drives growth.
+That is a considerable margin; it shows us the state of the web, but also indicates future trends—namely: user experience drives growth.

 WordPress is successful for two reasons that at first glance seem too simple: